kdcro101/vscode-favorites/README.md

 ## Usage

 #### Adding to favorites
-Right-click item in File explorer and select `Add to favorites`.
+Right-click item in File explorer, an open file tab, or the background of an open editor and select `Add to favorites`.
 #### Adding to favorites group or subgroup
-Right-click item in File explorer and select `Add to favorites group`, then select group from list.
+Right-click item in File explorer, an open file tab, or the background of an open editor and select `Add to favorites group`, then select group from list.
 #### Removing from favorites
 Right-click item in Favorites view and select `Remove from favorites`
 #### Create favorites group